-- Students must show compliance with America Databank/Complio before being assigned to a fieldwork site. - All requests regarding fieldwork issues must be given to the AFWC in writing, not by phone. - After a placement for fieldwork has been confirmed, the student is responsible for contacting the facility and to schedule an interview, especially for level II fieldwork experiences. - Any student with a disability has the right to decide if and when to disclose their disability.
-It is suggested that the student discusses their disability and accommodations with the AFWC and work closely with FIU's Disability Resource Center (DRC). - Students are responsible for paying any additional requirements such as, but not limited to: background checks, drug testing, and/or fingerprinting required by the facility. - Students are responsible for providing their own transportation to the fieldwork site. - Upon completion of their fieldwork experience, students are responsible for submitting all fieldwork documentation to the AFWC in a timely manner. - Students are responsible for maintaining a current address and phone number on file in the OT office at all times. - Students who may become off-track are responsible for contacting the AFWC to plan and schedule their fieldwork experiences.
+- Students must show compliance with America Databank/Complio before being assigned to a fieldwork site. - All requests regarding fieldwork issues must be given to the AFWC in writing, not by phone. - After a placement for fieldwork has been confirmed, the student is responsible for contacting the facility and to schedule an interview, especially for level II fieldwork experiences. - Any student with a disability has the right to disclose/not disclose their disability to the clinical site.
+It is suggested that the student discusses their disability and accommodations with the AFWC and work closely with FIU's Disability Resource Center (DRC).
+More information is available at https://studentaffairs.fiu.edu/get-support/disability-resource-center/students/request-accommodations/index.php - Students are responsible for paying any additional requirements such as, but not limited to: background checks, drug testing, and/or fingerprinting required by the facility. - Students are responsible for providing their own transportation to the fieldwork site. - Upon completion of their fieldwork experience, students are responsible for submitting all fieldwork documentation to the AFWC in a timely manner. - Students are responsible for maintaining a current address and phone number on file in the OT office at all times. - Students who may become off-track are responsible for contacting the AFWC to plan and schedule their fieldwork experiences.